Skip to content

 An artificial knee joint can fundamentally change the life of an affected person.
 It can relieve pain and restore mobility.
 However, the decision to have a knee replacement is a big one and requires weighing the pros and cons.
 Of course, since this procedure requires the necessary expertise, you want to be sure that you are being treated by an experienced surgeon who already has the expertise that this field requires, so that you can receive the best possible care.

 I – Dr. Martin Gruber – have specialized in the medical treatment of knee pain and in the course of this have performed several thousand knee operations.
-In my practice at MZA – the Alserstraße Medical Center – I have been caring for patients of all ages, backgrounds and genders for years.
+In my practice in the MZA – the Alserstraße Medical Center – I have been treating patients of all ages, backgrounds and genders for years.
 Thanks to the latest surgical techniques and technologies, we can help you in the best possible way and find the most suitable therapeutic approach for you.
 In the course of this a first anamnesis is necessary – .

 make an appointment for this in my office